anb6536/WebCheckers/docs/DesignDoc.md

 > will also discuss the resutling metric measurements.
 Indicate the
 > hot spots the metrics identified in your code base, and your
 > suggested design improvements to address those hot spots._
+--->
+>If work was to continue on this project some of the design of the model would be improved.
+Specifically the MoveValidator class.
+This class has a large responsibility while some of the work should have been delegated to smaller subclasses in order to have more organized code.
+Additionally some of the methods within this class could have been generalized in order to make writing some of the other methods easier, some of the classes in the model went completely unused.
+Additionally, some of the game model could be redesigned to make retrieving whose turn it is a little easier.
+Although our development team was not responsible for how it was implemented, we could have improved on the refresh rate for the application.
+For example, the board could have updated through AJAX calls rather than refreshing the entire page.
+This would have made a significant visual improvement on our application.
 ## Testing
 > _This section will provide information about the testing performed
 > and the results of the testing._